vg-json-data/sm-json-data/logicalRequirements.md

 }}
 ```

+__Additional considerations:__

+Please note that fulfilling this logical element also causes the room to be reset.
+This means all obstacles respawn.

 #### canComeInCharged object
 A `canComeInCharged` object represents the need to charge a shinespark in an adjacent room, or to initiate a shinespark in an ajacent room and into the current room.
 It has the following properties:
 * _fromNode:_ Indicates from what door this logical requirement expects Samus to enter the room